ptesny/teched2025XP264/README.md

   installing the oidc-login plugin | |
   install view-serviceaccount-kubeconfig plugin | |

   * Github actions (GHA).
-You may run the GHA-based exercises direclty from a browser from your forked repository.
-Alternatively, you may use VSCode termainal and other plugins you may be familiar with.
+You may run the GHA-based exercises direclty from a browser on the laptop from your forked repository.
+Alternatively, you may use VSCode terminal and other plugins you may be familiar with.

-  * As this is a Day-2 operation brief, the entire cloud landscape has been pre-configured with a number of shared components like SAP Cloud Logging, SAP HANA Cloud.
+  * As this is a Day-2 operation brief, the entire cloud landscape has been pre-configured with a number of shared components like SAP Cloud Logging, SAP HANA Cloud and others.
   All the SAP Kyma environments have been configured to the same template.
   Each SAP Kyma kubernetes ckuster offers the same setup with very minor differences...